Rules And Regulations

 Rule 24: Mandatory Scavenges

-If a team member cannot complete a mandatory scavenge for moral, ethical, political, or religious reasons, inform the race directors.
-Optional scavenges are just that – optional.
+1. Some scavenges may be mandatory.
+If a teammate cannot complete a mandatory scavenge for moral, ethical, political, or religious reasons, inform the race directors promptly.